Why is Comcast providing this Policy to me?

 How will I know when Comcast changes this Policy and how do I report violations of it?

 Comcast may revise this Policy from time to time by posting a new version on the web site at http://xfinity.comcast.net/ or any successor URL(s) (the “XFINITY Web site”).
 Comcast will use reasonable efforts to make customers aware of any changes to this Policy, which may include sending email announcements or posting information on the XFINITY Web site.
 Revised versions of this Policy are effective immediately upon posting.
 Accordingly, customers of the Service should read any Comcast announcements they receive and regularly visit the XFINITY Web site and review this Policy to ensure that their activities conform to the most recent version.
 You can send questions regarding this Policy to, and report violations of it, at http://customer.comcast.com/help-and-support/account/ways-to-get-help/.
-To report a child exploitation or other child-related incident involving the Internet, go to http://xfinity.comcast.net/constantguard/Support/Submitting-Reports.
+To report child exploitation or another child-related incident involving the Internet, go to http://constantguard.comcast.net/dedicated-support/submitting-reports.

 I. Prohibited Uses and Activities

 What uses and activities does Comcast prohibit?

 In general, the Policy prohibits uses and activities involving the Service that are illegal, infringe